Fall 2024 – Spring 2025 Programs

 The Chicago Branch, in partnership with the Jane Addams Branch will present A Community’s Guide to Human Trafficking presenter with Elisa Munoz, the Human Trafficking Victim Coordinator for the State’s Attorney’s Office Human Trafficking Unit in Chicago. https://www.cookcountytaskforce.org/ Elisa has been in the anti-human trafficking field for 4 years.
 She is a member of the Core Team of the Cook County Human Trafficking Task Force.

-Join us to learn the facts about exploitation and the crucial role community members have in trafficking prevention.
-Registration required: Link to register
+Learn the facts about exploitation and the crucial role community members have in trafficking prevention.
+Program recording link.

 Human Trafficking doesn’t discriminate based on race, gender or geographical location.
 It happens everywhere, be it downtown Chicago, the wealthy suburbs, or the rural parts of the state.
 What does differ is the way in which victims of human trafficking are viewed and treated by law enforcement and the legal system.
 Victims of human trafficking are protected under United States and Illinois law.